carterdeacon/react-weather/README.md

 Farmer Weather uses the MetaWeather API to proivide the data for locations anywhere.
 Upon search, the user will be given recommendations based on their input.
 These recommendations are provided by the [usePlacesAutocomplete](https://github.com/wellyshen/use-places-autocomplete) npm module.
 Use a custom react hook (useForecast) for the first time was really interesting and rendering components conditionally based on the custom hook.

 ## Technologies used
+The server for this project can be viewed [here](https://github.com/carterdeacon/react-weather-server)

 * React.js
 * Node.js / Express
 * Axios
 * MUI Library

 ## Project Planning
 Initally, I envisioned the project to be one page.
 However, As it progressed, it became more obviosu there would need to be more to it.
+This changed as time went on and the project progressed.
 The initial wireframe:

 ![wireframe](./src/assets/wireframe.png)